Is the essence of a quantum game captured completely in the original classical game?: Quantum Hawk-Dove Game

 \section{Quantum Hawk-Dove Game}

-In our work we negate van Enk-Pike's assertion on quantum games by showing that a completely random strategy can solve the quantum game by yielding a better and an unique equilibrium solution when being operated over a maximally entangled state.
-In order to show that, we consider a two player strategic form Hawk-Dove game with complete information\cite{3}.
+In our work, we negate van Enk-Pike's assertion on quantum games by showing that a completely random strategy can solve the quantum game by yielding a better and unique equilibrium solution when being operated over a maximally entangled state.
+To show that, we consider a two-player strategic form Hawk-Dove game with complete information\cite{3}.
 Hawks are aggressive and always fight to take possession of a resource.
-These fights are brutal and the loser is one who first sustains the injury.
+These fights are brutal, and the loser is the one who first sustains the injury.
 The winner takes sole possession of the resource.
-However, Doves never fight for the resource, displaying patience and if attacked immediately withdraw to avoid injury.
-Thus, Doves will always lose a conflict against Hawk but without sustaining any injury.
-In case, two Doves face each other there will be a period of displaying patience with some cost (time or energy for display) to both but without any injury.
-It is assumed that both the Doves are equally good in displaying and waiting for random time.
-In a Dove-Dove contest, both have equal probability of winning.
+However, Doves never fight for the resource, displaying patience and, if attacked, immediately withdraw to avoid injury.
+Thus, Doves will always lose a conflict against the Hawks but without sustaining any injury.
+If two Doves face each other, there will be a period of displaying patience with some cost (time or energy for display) to both but without any injury.
+It is assumed that both the Doves are equally good in displaying and waiting for a random time.
+In a Dove-Dove contest, both have an equal probability of winning.
 The winner would be the one with more patience.
 The classical payoff matrix is represented as follows:

 where $v$ and $i$ are the value of resource and cost of injury, respectively.
 The cost of displaying patience and waiting is $d$.
 Let $v= 50$, $i=100$ and $d=10$.
 The reason for taking these particular values is because when both players choose Hawk they will suffer a loss in the form of injury.
 The injury reduces the player's ability to gain the resource in the future.
 Thus, the injury tends to preclude gain in the future and is therefore taken to be large.
 On the other hand, the cost of displaying patience is kept purposely low, and in general, less than the cost of the resource.
 This is because one can retreat when the other chooses to be a Hawk\cite{reasonhawk}.
 For the aforesaid set of values the payoff table when both Alice and Bob pursue pure strategies is given as-